Laura6826/pands-weekly-tasks/README.md

 Push the program in your pands-weekly-tasks GitHub repository

 **My notes:**
 - The **def** function was used to break the task into manageable chunks, and it will only run when called upon.
+Reference: O'Reilly (2015) A Whirlwind Tour of Python: Defining Functions (pg:42)
 - As the program must end when the current value equals 1, we use the **while* loop, so that the function will continue to run until the end result is 1.
 - To check if the number is odd or even, as these numbers will be 'treated differently', we use an **if** statement.
  - **if** (x % 2) == 0, if, when x is divided by 2, it equals 0, we know this is an even number.